 How to Drive Drywall Screws

-Providing you with the drywall screw size charts, you probably have an idea of what drywall you need.
+Providing you with the size chart of drywall screws, you probably have an idea of what drywall you need.
 Now, the problem is, how can you drive the drywall screws properly?

 If you are a casual drywall installer or a do-it-yourselfer, driving a drywall screw won’t require you to have a drywall screw gun.
 While a screw gun would be great, their functionality is so restricted for homes that they are unnecessary to acquire.